Sterilization surgery is a procedure to permanently prevent reproduction.

-Often, people in a long-term, monogamous (same person) relationship who have already had several children choose to have sterilization surgery.
-However, some regret their decision later.
-The younger the man or woman, the more likely they are to regret the decision in the future.
-Even though either procedure can occasionally be reversed, both must be considered permanent forms of birth control.
+People who do not want to have any more children may choose to have sterilization surgery.
+However, some may regret the decision later.
+Men or women who are younger at the time they have surgery are more likely to change their minds and want children in the future.
+Even though either procedure can sometimes be reversed, both must be considered permanent forms of birth control.

-When deciding if you want to have a sterilization procedure, consider two things:
+When deciding if you want to have a sterilization procedure, it is important to consider:

 - Whether or not you want any more children in the future